Baileys and White Chocolate Cheesecake – No Bake

 A creamy and rich Baileys and White Chocolate Cheesecake is the perfect treat for an event or party.
 Chill and set it in the fridge and it’s ready to go.
 I love how quick and easy it is to make.

-I made this as a tester a few weeks ago for friends and family and it was devoured in seconds.
-This Baileys and White Chocolate Cheesecake is highly addictive so you have been warned.
 My cheesecake journey started when I was in awe of a Mary Berry Cheesecake.
 Watching her make them made me realise it wasn’t so hard and I should have a go.
 I was about 10 years old.
 Now many years later I’ve played with recipes and found one that I use time and time again.

 Baileys and White Chocolate Cheesecake